Payum/Payum/src/Payum/Offline/Resources/docs/get-it-started.md

 We assume you already read [payum's get it started documentation](https://github.com/Payum/Payum/blob/master/docs/get-it-started.md).
 This chapter is based on that one.

+_**Note**: If you are working with symfony2 framework look at the bundle [documentation instead](https://github.com/Payum/PayumBundle/blob/master/Resources/doc/index.md)._

 ## Installation

 The preferred way to install the library is using [composer](http://getcomposer.org/).